Lidl: History

-In 1930, Josef Schwarz became a partner in a company based in Heilbronn named Südfrüchte Großhandlung Lidl & Co. which had been established by Anton Lidl since at least 1858 under the name A.Lidl & Cie specialising in the sale of exotic fruits.
-Schwarz renamed the company Lidl & Schwarz KG and expanded into a food wholesaler.
+In 1930, Josef Schwarz became a partner in a Heilbronn-based company named Südfrüchte Großhandlung Lidl & Co.
+The company had been established by Anton Lidl since at least 1858 under the name A. Lidl & Cie, and specialised in the sale of exotic fruit.
+Schwarz renamed the company Lidl & Schwarz KG and expanded it into a food wholesaler.

 In 1977, under his son Dieter Schwarz, the Schwarz Group began to focus on discount markets, larger supermarkets, and cash and carry wholesale markets.
-Dieter did not want to use the name Schwarz-Markt (literally "black market") and wanted to use the name of his father's former business partner, A. Lidl, but legal reasons prevented him from using that name for his discount stores.
+Dieter did not want to use the name Schwarz-Markt (lit. 'black market') and wanted to use the name of his father's former business partner, A. Lidl, but legal reasons prevented him from using that name for his discount stores.
 When he discovered a newspaper article about a painter and retired schoolteacher Ludwig Lidl, he bought the rights to the name from him for 1,000 German marks.

 The Lidl trademark and the two sister companies are part of the Schwarz Group, the fifth-largest retailer in the world with sales of €104.3 billion (2018).

 The first Lidl discount store was opened in 1973, copying the Aldi concept.
 Schwarz rigorously removed merchandise that did not sell from the shelves, and cut costs by keeping the size of the retail outlets as small as possible.
 By 1977, the Lidl chain comprised 33 discount stores.

 Lidl opened its first UK store in 1994.
 Its grocery market share in the UK was 8.1% in June 2025.
+Lidl became the fifth largest supermarket chain in Great Britain in 2026, with 8.6% market share.